DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/trained-a-gan.md

 Each of these instances has access to an AWS Elastic Filesystem (EFS) for saving model data (e.g. checkpoints, plots, traces, etc.).
 Using EFS saved me hours of data transfer in development and allowed me to pass model checkpoints between machines (i.e. between *training-prod* and *training-nb*).
 Regrettably, an EFS file system can only drive up to 150 KiB/s per GiB of read throughput.
 With my filesystem using under 100GB, this left me with a paltry ~8MB/s data transfer.

-To alleviate this issue, I downloaded the MSLS data to a `gp3` volume that I provisioned with high (8000) IOPS and throughput (1000 MiB/s).
+To alleviate this issue, I downloaded the MSLS data to a `gp3` volume that I provisioned with high IOPS (8000) and throughput (1000 MiB/s).
 I can easily attach and detach it from separate training instances as as needed.
 Anecdotally, this choice led to a *2000%* speed up in time until first training iteration.
 Although EBS is more expensive, the decision paid for itself by saving hours of idle GPU/HPU time.
+When on the `DL1`, the HPU would easily outpace the `gp3` volume, so I made use of the instance's `NvME` local-storage for training.

 --------